 The chase sequence is a parody of that in one of Ealing’s own films, the police drama The Blue Lamp, released early in the preceding year.

-Holland escapes and appears to be narrating the story in a balmy South American paradise to an interested companion.
-It is only at the end of the film that we realise he is a Scotland Yard detective sent to bring Holland back.
+Holland escapes and appears to be narrating the story in a balmy South American paradise to an interested male companion.
+It is only at the end of the film that we realise the other man is a Scotland Yard detective sent to bring Holland back.

 The Lavender Hill Mob was one of Ealing’s most successful pictures and scriptwriter T E B Clarke won a well deserved Oscar.

-One of the curious things about The Lavender Hill Mob (the title refers to the seedy South London district between Battersea and Clapham where Holland lives in a dreary boarding-house) was that its running time was a mere seventy-eight minutes instead of the ninety-plus that was normal for a first feature.
+One of the curious things about The Lavender Hill Mob (the title refers to the seedy South London district between Battersea and Clapham where Holland lives in a dreary boarding-house) was that its running time was a mere 78 minutes instead of the 90+ that was normal for a first feature.

 The heist plan was largely devised by the Bank of England itself, to whom Clarke had turned for advice on how to steal a million pounds’ worth of gold, having explained that his request was on behalf of a film.